 “Wow.
 I’m actually here.”

-I’d always known I’d wanted to be a doctor.
+I always knew I wanted to be a doctor.
 I had a stack of photos of five-year-old me carefully treating my fuzzy friends as evidence.
 But it wasn’t until my third year of medical school that I knew I wanted to specialize in diagnostics.

-One of my favorite professors—he’d coincidentally been Dr. Ryker’s professor too—had come into class one morning, just about bursting at the seams with excitement.
+One of my favorite professors—he had coincidentally been Dr. Ryker’s professor too—had come into class one morning, just about bursting at the seams with excitement.
 He’d reached into his leather satchel and pulled out a paper.
-When he started reading the article Dr. Ryker had written about the how the H1N1 virus could’ve been identified a lot earlier, I’d been transfixed.
-Something inside of me had clicked into place and I just knew diagnostics and I were meant for each other.
+When he started reading the article Dr. Ryker had written about how the H1N1 virus could’ve been identified a lot earlier, I’d been transfixed.
+Something inside of me clicked into place and I just knew diagnostics and I were meant for each other.

-So my obsession with Dr. Ryker’s work was born.
-There wasn’t a paper he’d written that I didn’t know about.
-Or an article about him that I hadn’t read.
+That was how my obsession with Dr. Ryker’s work was born.
+There wasn’t a paper he had written that I didn’t know about or an article about him that I hadn’t read.
 He was my professional hero.
-I didn’t just want to work for him; I wanted to be him.
-Hopefully someday soon.
+I didn’t just want to work for him, I wanted to be him.

-Oh, it was also possible I had the tiniest crush on Dr. Ryker.
+Oh, it was also possible I had the tiniest crush on him too.
 He might’ve been twelve years my senior, but the man was one beautiful specimen.
 Pretty sure I was just one of a whole string of women who thought that, but I was most likely the only one who’d never do anything about it.

-I was here to work.
+I was there to work.
 Nothing more, nothing less.

-I stood like that for a few seconds.
-A soft breeze brushed over my face and I allowed myself to believe that it was my father telling me he was proud of this accomplishment.
+A soft breeze brushed over my face and I allowed myself to believe it was my father telling me he was proud of this accomplishment.
 Cancer might’ve claimed his life, but his soul would forever be alive in me.
 Following my dreams—like he’d told me to—was my way of honoring the man who not only raised me but turned me into the woman I was today.

 Opening my eyes, I turned my attention back to the imposing building in front of me; taking in the lush green grass and the giant shrub shaped in an m+.
 I hiked my bag higher over my shoulder and after smoothing my palms down my denim-covered legs, I walked through the sliding doors.

-The glass parted with a hiss, the smell so distinctive to a hospital immediately washing over me.
+The glass parted with a hiss, the distinctive hospital smell immediately washing over me.
 Stepping inside felt a lot like coming home.
 As if every cell in my body knew this was where I belonged.

-I’d been so transfixed that I hadn’t even realized that I’d been standing inside the entrance.
-“Sorry.”
+I was so transfixed that I hadn’t even realized that I was standing inside the entrance.
 I moved to the side, giving the man and his paraplegic companion enough room to pass by.